 Environmental Land Management System (ELMS) Test and Trial project

-Blackdown Hills Area of Outstanding Natural Beauty (AONB) is one of 12 AONBs in England taking part a National Association for AONBs programme to provide information to help Defra in the design of the new Environmental Land Management system.
+Blackdown Hills National Landscape was one of 12 National Landscapes (formerly Areas of Outstanding Natural Beauty) in England that took part a National Landscapes Association programme to provide information to help Defra in the design of the new Environmental Land Management system.

-Each of the 12 AONBs is focusing on a different aspect of ELM.
+Each of the 12 AONBs focussed on a different aspect of ELMS.

-The purpose of the Blackdown Hills project is to explore how investing in the capacity of landowners to liaise and build trust amongst themselves can improve ELM take-up in high-nature-value landscapes.
+The purpose of the Blackdown Hills project was to explore how investing in the capacity of landowners to liaise and build trust amongst themselves can improve ELMS take-up in high-nature-value landscapes.

-1. Collate mapped habitat, natural capital, water quality and natural process data for the whole AONB using GIS mapping software, to produce a map of hotspots.
+1. Collated mapped habitat, natural capital, water quality and natural process data for the whole AONB using GIS mapping software, to produce a map of hotspots.

-2. Translate AONB Management Plan into geographical form (a landscape spatial framework) and overlay the hotspots map.
+2. Translated the Blackdown Hills National Landscapes Management Plan into geographical form (a landscape spatial framework) and overlay the hotspots map.

-3. Analyse hotspots map, identify greatest co-incidence of natural capital and opportunities for policy implementation, compare this against known farmer engagement, opportunities and challenges, and identify two zones for project to focus on.
+3. Analysed a hotspots map, identifying the greatest co-incidence of natural capital and opportunities for policy implementation, comparing this against known farmer engagement, opportunities and challenges, and identifying two zones for the project to focus on.

-4. The farmer ambassadors will then approach farmers in the selected zones and seek to sign up 10 to participate in each, supported by expert advisors.
+4. The farmer ambassadors then approached 10 farmers in each of the selected zones to encourage them to participate, supported by expert advisors.

-5. Bring the signed-up farmer peers for each zone together to consider the landscape spatial framework of the zone, and co-design environmental outcomes which could be pursued across the area, identifying shared environmental assets, shared responsibilities, collective challenges and collaborative opportunities.
+5. The signed-up farmer peers for each zone were then brought together to consider the landscape spatial framework of the zone, and co-design environmental outcomes which could be pursued across the area, identifying shared environmental assets, shared responsibilities, collective challenges and collaborative opportunities.

-6. The farmer ambassadors will then work with the farmer peers to develop component land management plans (LMP) for each of the 10 holdings in each zone.
-The land management plan process will include ground-truthing mapped information, identifying assets and opportunities, and agreeing on desirable actions.
+6. The farmer ambassadors then worked with the farmer peers to develop component land management plans (LMP) for each of the 10 holdings in each zone.
+The land management plan process included ground-truthing mapped information, identifying assets and opportunities, and agreeing on desirable actions.

-7. Reconvene the farmer peer groups for each zone and work with them to define the capital and management costs of the works required to achieve the environmental outcomes agreed within each zone.
+7. Reconvened the farmer peer groups for each zone and worked with them to define the capital and management costs of the works required to achieve the environmental outcomes agreed within each zone.

-8. Bring together the results from both zones to evaluate overall exercise and draw out common themes and learning.
-This will provide the basis for reporting back to Defra and the AONB family, while also feeding back into future iterations of the Blackdown Hills AONB management plan.
+8. Brought together the results from both zones to evaluate the exercise overall and draw out common themes and learning.
+This was then reported back to Defra and the National Landscapes family.
+This information can also be used to inform the Blackdown Hills National Landscape management plan in future.

-Read more about farming in the Blackdown Hills AONB
+Read more about farming in the Blackdown Hills National Landscape

 Find out about Blackdown Hills’ Farming and Woodland Group